 A GIF can be a handy tool to get people interested in a picture.
 If you get very creative, moving images can capture the viewer’s attention very quickly.
 So it’s worth the time and effort to experiment with animated images to enhance the pictures on your website and social media platforms.

-The good news is that GIFs are really not that hard to make.
+GIFs are really not that hard to make.
 If you have access to Photoshop and a few minutes to spare, you can quickly create an animated GIF that will generate attention.

 For this tutorial, we’re going to create a background image that will grab attention.